Sean-Sanii-Nejad/Sean-Sanii-Nejad/README.md

 - 👋 Hi, I’m @Sean-Sanii-Nejad
 - 👀 I’m interested in Java, mySQL & game development in general.
+I started programming in 2019 at University of Kent
 - 🌱 I’m currently learning Java, mySQL & Erlang
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...